Challenging Places to hear

 - All of the above

 The answer is (4), all of the above.
 And these hearing complaints are from people with normal hearing!

-Two of the settings have something in common: movie films and television broadcasts use various recording, processing, transmitting and amplifying techniques that can make understanding more difficult for anyone.
+Two of the settings have something in common.
+Movie films and television broadcasts use the various recording, processing, transmitting, and amplifying techniques that can make understanding more difficult for anyone.